“Successful people do what unsuccessful people are not willing to do.

 It’s very simple – resources are used to produce results.
 The initial spark of motivation to achieve a goal naturally directs someone to use the resources they already have and cultivate new ones.
 Remember the feeling when you were doing something you really enjoyed?
 All resources were concentrated on the task at that moment.
 This all-consuming and focused state is sometimes called the state of flow.

-By definition, resources include everything that helps you achieve the desired outcome.
-Depending on the goal that you set for yourself, resources may include:
+By definition, resources include everything that helps you achieve desired outcome.
+Depending on a goal that you set for yourself, resources may include:

 - Physical and Mental Health